Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 Rocky Mountain Mutual Aid Network

 This website is built in [Jekyll](https://jekyllrb.com/docs) hosted (for free) using GitHub Pages.
 If you wish to clone this design just fork the repository!

+The website uses some cool features to make it fast and easy for people to edit.
+Many pages here load from Google Documents.
+For instance [/covid](https://rmman.org/covid) is created from [this Google Doc](https://docs.google.com/document/d/1-0lvs_bWE-yJiS4tCQEBjRPRm96AR79K-74MEXhQV-0/edit).

+This allows volunteers to edit the content of the website without having to deal with code!

+## Contributing

+If you'd like to make edits to the website please fork the repository and make a pull request.

+## Bulma CSS Framework

+This project uses [Bulma CSS Framework](https://bulma.io/documentation) to add structure and style.
+Please review the documentation and understand how columns, sections, layout, and buttons work.

 ## Social data (Open Graph)